This post may contain affiliate links.

 Are you learning about animal life cycles?
-I have the perfect idea for your next lesson on the frog life cycle!
+I have the perfect idea for your next lesson on the life cycle of a frog!
 This is an EDIBLE frog life cycle snack!
-I have seen butterfly ones online before, but never a frog one!
 My kids and I had a lot of fun figuring this cute frog snack out.

 This little frog life cycle snack is ALL healthy, so no worries about sugar, allergies, or dietary problems here.

 I know there is a step in the life cycle missing, I kind of combined the tadpole with legs and the froglet into one, but it works ok, right?